Azure-Samples/azd-template-artifacts/docs/development-guidelines/operational-guidelines.md

 - *Documentation*:
     - Make sure all the standadrization designated files like readme.md, licence.md, contributing.md, etc, are in place and follow the conventions.

+## Addressing issues and developer discussion

+GitHub repositories should be the central place for discussion of issues.
+When testing a sample, and upon finding a problem, open an issue describing the issue, how to reproduce it, what are your development environment characteristics (tools, tool version, OS, IDE), and providing screen captures or other important information to reproduce the issue.

+## Working on an issue

+When working on a task, be it a new feature or a bugfix, always open a related issue and assign it to a member of the team.
+Offer regular status referencing the issue.

+When the issue is completed, close it, referencing the pull-request that has addressed it.

 ## Code freeze